-Each non-management director receives annual fees of \$235,000, of which \$165,000 is paid in cash in quarterly installments and a number of fully vested shares of stock equal to \$70,000, as valued on the date of the annual meeting of stockholders and rounded to the nearest whole share.
-The lead director and committee chairs receive additional annual cash fees of \$15,000.
+Each non-management director receives annual fees of \$245,000, of which \$165,000 is paid in cash in quarterly installments and a number of fully vested shares of stock equal to \$80,000, as valued on the date of the annual meeting of stockholders and rounded to the nearest whole share.
+The lead director and committee chairs receive additional annual cash fees of \$20,000.

-Each non-management director was awarded 749 fully vested shares on May 5, 2020, on which date the closing price of PCA's common stock on the New York Stock Exchange was \$93.48.
+Each non-management director was awarded 527 fully vested shares on May 4, 2021, on which date the closing price of PCA's common stock on the New York Stock Exchange was \$151.88.

 We annually review our director fees against our compensation peer group.
 Our compensation consultant, Meridian Compensation Partners, prepares an annual survey showing the amounts and fee structures of the members of the peer group used for comparing the executive officer compensation, as described under "Compensation Discussion & Analysis-Comparative Assessments."
-The committee reviewed the survey that assessed 2019 director fees paid by the peer group companies.
+The committee reviewed the survey that assessed 2020 director fees paid by the peer group companies.

-Our approved annual director compensation in 2019 was between the 25th percentile and median of the peer group.
-We did not make any changes to our director compensation during 2020.
+Our approved annual director compensation in 2020 was at approximately the 25th percentile of the peer group.
+We did not make any changes to our director compensation during 2021.
 Our compensation committee leads the annual review of director compensation and survey information.
 The full board approves director fees.
 Our shareholder-approved equity incentive plan includes a limit on outside director compensation of \$650,000 per year.

-Pension Benefits as of December 31, 2020
+Pension Benefits as of December 31, 2021

-Number of Years Present Value Payments During
+Nama Number of Years Credited Service (#) Present Value of Accumulated Payments During Last Fiscal

-Credited Service of Accumulated Last Fiscal

 Name Plan Name (#) Benefit (\$) Year (\$)

-Paul T. Stecko Dlan 1 14 71 5/15 810 51 239
+Paul T. Stecko Plan 1 14.71 511,889 51,239

 Mr. Stecko retired as an officer of PCA at the end of 2013 and has continued to serve on our board of directors since his retirement.
-While he was employed by PCA, Mr. Stecko participated in the PCA Pension Plan described in Notes 1 and 2 to the "Pension Benefits as of December 31, 2020" table above.
+While he was employed by PCA, Mr. Stecko participated in the PCA Pension Plan described in Notes 1 and 2 to the "Pension Benefits as of December 31, 2021" table above.
 He did not participate in the SERP.
 He had 14.71 years of service under the plan through his retirement on December 30, 2013.